 Since ancient times, this barrier island has provided sanctuary to both people and wildlife.
-Many threatened animals find refuge here, including sea turtles who nest on its shores.
+Many threatened and endangered species find refuge here, including sea turtles who nest on its shores.
 Like Indians and early settlers, you too can find tranquility.
 Swim in the ocean.
 Fish in the lagoon.
 Stroll down a wooded trail.
-Or reflect on the longest expanse of pristine shore in Florida - the way it used to be.
+Reflect on a pristine undeveloped shoreline - the way things used to be.

 St. Augustine, FL

 A monument not only of stone and mortar but of human determination and endurance, the Castillo de San Marcos symbolizes the clash between cultures which ultimately resulted in our uniquely unified nation.
 Still resonant with the struggles of an earlier time, these original walls provide tangible evidence of America’s grim but remarkable history.

 In May 1539, Conquistador Hernando de Soto’s army of soldiers, hired mercenaries, craftsmen and clergy made landfall in Tampa Bay.
 They were met with fierce resistance of indigenous people protecting their homelands.
 De Soto’s quest for glory and gold would be a four year, four thousand mile odyssey of intrigue, warfare, disease, and discovery that would form the history of the United States.

 Key West, FL

 Almost 70 miles (113 km) west of Key West lies the remote Dry Tortugas National Park.
 The 100-square mile park is mostly open water with seven small islands.
 Accessible only by boat or seaplane, the park is known the world over as the home of magnificent Fort Jefferson, picturesque blue waters, superlative coral reefs and marine life, and the vast assortment of bird life that frequent the area.